Samsung to launch faster Galaxy S4 smartphone

 Samsung's shares have lost almost $20 billion since June 7 after analysts cut forecasts for Galaxy S4 sales by as much as 30 percent on industry data that showed the high-end smartphone market was getting saturated.

-The same problem is hitting sales of the iPhone 5, made by Samsung rival Apple Inc.
+The same problem is hitting sales of the iPhone 5, made by Samsung rival Apple Inc (AAPL.O).

-Samsung's market capitalization is still a hefty $195 billion.
+Samsung's market capitalisation is still a hefty $195 billion.
 Its shares closed down 0.2 percent on Monday.

 Shin showed little concern about sales prospects for the S4, which hit stores in late April.
 The mobile devices division is the company's biggest profit generator.